The MUSE project

 European Social Fund Plus (ESF+)

-Based on a newly created MUSE concept, suitable muse mentors from Varsinais-Suomi and Pirkanmaa regions are identified.
+Based on a newly created MUSE concept, suitable musementors from Varsinais-Suomi and Pirkanmaa regions are identified.
 They each have a unique profile suited to the ways of being and doing in the modern world.
-The participants choose a muse mentor that fits them best.
-Inspired by their mentor, together the muse mentoring group explores and works on their individual and shared goals, with the support of the MUSE project facilitators.
+The participants choose a musementor that fits them best.
+Inspired by their musementor, together the musementored group explores and works on their individual and shared goals, with the support of the MUSE project facilitators.

 The MUSE Concept and Operational Model